Skip to content

 pip install pymdea

-pymdea can also be installed from PyPI with uv:
+or can be installed from PyPI with uv:

 uv add pymdea